awesto/django-shop/docs/tutorial/quickstart.rst

 -----------------------------

 The ``polymorphic`` demo is a combination from all of the examples from above.
-Here we declare a base product model using the class :class:`myshop.models.polymorphic.Product`.
+Here we declare a base product model using the class :class:`myshop.models.polymorphic_.Product`.
 We also declare common fields available in all of our different product types.
-These common fields are used to build up the view displaying a list of all products.
+These fields act as the smallest common denominator for the views where we want to display summary information about our products, independently of their characteristics.

+List views showing a summary information about our products are the *Cart View*, the *Order Detail View* and eventually the *Catalog List View*.

 The model classes for Smart Card, Smart Phone and a variation of Commodity then inherit from this base product class.
 These models additionally can declare attributes required to describe the